SEC's Piwowar casts doubt on how money fund rules will shape up

-“There is a question on whether we are going to move forward on a floating (net asset value),” Michael Piwowar, a Republican member of the Securities and Exchange Commission, told reporters on the sidelines of an event at the American Enterprise Institute.
+“There is a question on whether we are going to move forward on a floating (net asset value),” Michael Piwowar, a Republican member of the SEC, told reporters on the sidelines of an event at the American Enterprise Institute.

-Piwowar’s comments come as the SEC is putting the finishing touches on a rule aimed at reducing the risk of investor runs on money market mutual funds similar to what occurred in the 2008 financial crisis.
+Piwowar’s comments come as the SEC is working to put the finishing touches on a rule aimed at reducing the risk of investor runs on money market mutual funds similar to what occurred in the 2008 financial crisis.

 The SEC could opt to adopt one of the two plans, or adopt them in combination.